-Trekking is one of the healthiest and most relaxing activities there is.
+Hiking is one of the healthiest and most relaxing activities there is.
 It’s a great way to get out of your routine, relief stress effectively and improve your mental health while getting some great exercise.
-Consequently it’s one of the few things on this world that can improve your overall health and quality of life at the same time.
+Consequently, it’s one of the few things on this world that can improve your overall health and quality of life at the same time.

 Why You Should Try Hiking at Least Once in Your Life

-Let me say something from the beginning; hiking is for everyone.
-It doesn’t matter if you’re fit or if you never exercise.
-You can still walk a flat trail in the woods and enjoy the calmness around you, while unwinding and spending time with people you like or finding your inner peace by hiking solo.
+Let me say something from the beginning: hiking is for everyone.
+It doesn’t matter if you’re fit or if you’ve never exercised.
+You can still walk a flat trail in the woods and enjoy the calmness around you while unwinding and spending time with people you like or finding your inner peace by hiking solo.
 Even the humblest of trails will offer you similar benefits to hiking a day on Pacific Crest Trail or Camino de Santiago.